1oanna/React/README.md

 Base your week 2 homework on the result of week 1.

-When you are done update your PR from week 1.

 Outline
 Extend your todo list app with dynamic rendering of items based on the following JSON list: